 Associate Professor of New Testament

-Dr. Angela Harkins is an active member of the Society of Biblical Literature and has served as chair of the Religious Experience in Antiquity section and as a steering committee member of the new consultation on Prayer in Antiquity.
-She also serves on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
-She is currently chair of the Program Committee of the Catholic Biblical Association and has been an active member of that society since 2004 (assoc.
+Dr. Angela Harkins is an active member of the Society of Biblical Literature (member since 1997) and served two terms as chair of the Religious Experience in Antiquity section.
+She currently co-chairs the Prayer in Antiquity section and is also on the steering committee of the Qumran and Dead Sea Scrolls program unit of the International Society of Biblical Literature.
+She has been an active member of the Catholic Biblical Association since 2004 (assoc.
 1997).
-Dr. Harkins sits on the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America (2014-2017), and she is currently on the board of Collegium: A Colloquy on Faith and the Intellectual Life (2018-2021).
+Dr. Harkins was a member of the Lilly National Network Board, an organization whose mission is to strengthen the quality and character of church-related institutions of higher learning in America (2014-2017), and she is currently on the board of Collegium: A Colloquy on Faith and the Intellectual Life (2018-2021).
 Dr. Harkins was a pre-tenure fellow at Wabash Center for Teaching Theology and Religion in 2010-2011, and this academic year, she is project director of a Wabash Peer-Mentoring Cluster Grant (2018-2019).

 Gospel of Mark